NT-IITM

 The unique effect of NT-IITM is based on the activation of regulatory immune processes in the gut.
 Small amounts of native collagen stimulate the immune system to become more tolerant toward collagen-containing tissues.
 As a result, NT-IITM can reduce joint inflammation, relieve pain, and improve mobility — all at a low dosage.

-Numerous studies confirm its effectiveness: just 40 mg of NT-IITM per day is sufficient to achieve a significant improvement in joint function.
-This makes NT-IITM a particularly attractive alternative to high-dose hydrolyzed products.
+Numerous studies confirm its effectiveness: just 40 mg of undenatured type II collagen is sufficient to achieve a significant improvement in joint function.
+This corresponds to approximately 240 mg of NT-IITM , making it a particularly attractive alternative to high-dose hydrolyzed products.

 Comparison: Hydrolyzed vs. Non-Hydrolyzed Collagen